markussilvan/mazetool/README.md

 `RUSTFLAGS="-C link-args=-zstack-size=16000000" cargo run -- generate 100 300 >foo`
 can be used to run the maze generation with an increase the stack size.
+This shouldn't needed as the maze generation algorithm is not recursive anymore.

 ## Testing